DukeOfCheese/DiscordTags-oxmysql/docs/documentation.md

 4. **Verify Integration**:
    - Restart your server after configuration
-   - Join the server with different Discord roles to test if headtags are applied correctly
+   - Join the server with different Discord roles to test if tags are applied correctly

-This integration creates a seamless experience where players' Discord roles automatically determine their in-game headtags, streamlining server management and enhancing the roleplay experience.
+This integration creates a seamless experience where players' Discord roles automatically determine their in-game tags, streamlining server management and enhancing the roleplay experience.

 ## Support

-For additional support or to report issues, please contact the resource author: JoeV2@Joe Development.
+For additional support or to report issues, please contact the resource author: DukeOfCheese @ Atlas Development.